Bloc/workshop-angular-primer/workshop/exercise_6.md

 - Add the `ng-model` attribute to bind the text input field to `newTask.name`
 - Add the `ng-click` attribute so the submit button calls the `addTask` function

+Congratulations!
+You now have an interactive, dynamic todo list web app.